frno7/forthmath/README.md

 from the stack to data space and vice versa.
 This makes it possible to use data space as a scratch pad, similar to `>r` and `nr>`.

-The word `reverse` reversers a given number of items on the stack.
+The word `reverse` reversers a given number of items on the stack, and the word `ndrop` drops _n_ items from the stack.

 The generic `sort` function takes an execution token for comparisons.
 The words `sort>` and `sort<` order a given number of items on the stack, in ascending or